Chemistry & Computer Science

 Political Science

 Assistant Professor Steven Mumford worked with the Greater New Orleans Foundation (GNOF) during Spring 2020 on a survey of nonprofit leaders in the region on how their organizations are impacted by the pandemic, primarily in finances and services.
-The resultant report can be found here.
 It was adapted into an article for the International Journal of Public Administration discussing nonprofit resilience to compound hurricane-pandemic threat.
 Dr. Mumford also worked with the Greater New Orleans Funders Network in Spring 2020 on a follow up survey of major foundations in the area on how they are impacted.
 For more information, check out the UNO Press Release.

 In Spring 2021, Dr. Mumford is conducting another survey of regional nonprofits on behalf of the Greater New Orleans Foundation.
 This survey is a roughly one year follow up of how the sector is exhibiting resilience to the pandemic and other changes over the past year, and also examines racial and gender equity in the sector’s leadership.
 This work will result in a report by May 2021, as well as additional journal articles.